ibm-cloud-docs/discovery/building.md

 You can also integrate one or more custom models from {{site.data.keyword.knowledgestudiofull}} with the {{site.data.keyword.discoveryshort}} service to provide custom entity and relations enrichments.
 See [Integrating with Watson Knowledge Studio](/docs/services/discovery/integrate_wks.html).

-**Important:** Only the first 50,000 characters of each JSON field selected for enrichment will be enriched.
+Only the first 50,000 characters of each JSON field selected for enrichment will be enriched.
+{: important}

 **Note:** {{site.data.keyword.alchemylanguageshort}} enrichments were deprecated 1 March 2018.
 If you have any existing collections that are using {{site.data.keyword.alchemylanguageshort}} enrichments, you must migrate to {{site.data.keyword.nlushort}} enrichments.
 For information on migrating existing collections and configuration files that utilize the {{site.data.keyword.alchemylanguageshort}} enrichments, see [Migrating enrichments to {{site.data.keyword.nlushort}}](/docs/services/discovery/migrate-nlu.html).

 You can further augment your documents by adding more enrichments to the `text` field, or enriching other fields.
-To do so using the {{site.data.keyword.discoveryshort}} tooling, [create a custom configuration](/docs/services/discovery/building.html#custom-configuration), choose the field(s) you'd like to enrich and select from the list of available {{site.data.keyword.nlushort}} enrichments:
+To do so using Smart Document Understanding in the {{site.data.keyword.discoveryshort}} tooling, open the **Enrich Fields** tab.
+To do so for collections created before Smart Document Understanding, [create a custom configuration](/docs/services/discovery/building.html#custom-configuration), choose the field(s) you'd like to enrich and select from the list of available {{site.data.keyword.nlushort}} enrichments:

 ### Entity extraction
 {: #entity-extraction}